isomerpages/mci-m3-old/_sgteguhbersatu/2-sgteguhbersatu-initiatives.md

 ##### **Kampus M³**
 A ground-up and self-help initiative to support parents with primary school students with their homework.

-Click here for more information: [www.facebook.com/groups/KampusMKuasaTiga](https://www.facebook.com/groups/KampusMKuasaTiga)
+For more information, visit [www.facebook.com/groups/KampusMKuasaTiga](https://www.facebook.com/groups/KampusMKuasaTiga)

 #### **FOR FAMILIES**